NITYANANDA/Struts2/struts-CrudMeu/README.md

 The GNU General Public License (GPL) Version 2, June 1991 Changes in the original source code:
 31/05/2013
-The name of the packages: org.crud.tutorial EmployeAction.java
+- The name of the packages: org.crud.tutorial
+- EmployeAction.java
-All files with extension properties (*.properties) employees.jsp
+- All files with extension properties (*.properties)
+- employees.jsp

-This program is adapted to Struts2 Internationalization.
+The original source code is adapted to Struts2 Internationalization.